andyl/conpipe/README.md

 end
 ```

-Online docs can be found at <https://hexdocs.pm/conpipe>.
+Online docs are at <https://hexdocs.pm/conpipe>.

 ## Converters